richardvclam/NodeStory/README.md

 NodeStory will be taking a modern and SOLID approach for its architecture.
 My focus will be writing a maintainable server framework that allow developers to easily modify and extend functionalities.

-## Goals
+## Progress so far

-- Create a "core" package
+- Auto registration
+- Character creation
+- Spawn in map

 ## Tech Stack